charliemitchell/basic-auth-static-server/README.md

 Everything is based on environment variables, works out of the box with heroku.

-No environmanet variables are needed for this to work, however...
+No environment variables are needed for this to work, however...

 ### In order to use Basic Auth you need to set the following.